 Support of Mission of Mercy’s Maryland/Pennsylvania mobile clinic, which provides free medical and dental care to at-risk children and adults locally and in the region.
 Since 1994, Mission of Mercy has provided over 450,000 doctor-patient visits.

-Funding for the FMH Prenatal Center for at-risk women.
-Technologies that transmit advance in-ambulance EKG test results to the FMH Emergency Department (FMHED).
-Replacement of 60+ Code Blue “crash carts” in FMHED.
+Funding for the FH Prenatal Center for at-risk women.
+Technologies that transmit advance in-ambulance EKG test results to the FH Emergency Department (FHED).
+Replacement of 60+ Code Blue “crash carts” in FHED.
 Funding of cardiology equipment.
 Delaplaine Multidisciplinary Clinic at James M Stockman Cancer Institute.

 Wells House@Gale Recovery